rich-java-dev/zookeeper-passive-replication/README.md

  PUB/SUB model supported by the ZeroMQ (ZMQ) middleware.
 Application maintains a broker, well known to the publishers and subscribers.
 This broker performs matchmaking.
 Data is disseminated from publishers to subscribers in a globally configurable way using one of the two approaches.

 > 1) Simulated "Flooding" - Publisher’s middleware layer directly send the data to the subscribers who are interested in the topic being published by this publisher.
+- Look-up is now handled via Zookeeper, instead of a lame-broker of scanning the entire network.
+- Look-up is done via a root znode "/topic", which contains children registered by the Publisher
+- The value stored at the given topic is the IP of the publisher which pushes data
+- eg: /topic/12345 -> 10.0.0.2
+- ie: topic '12345' is being published via host at IP 10.0.0.2

-> 2) Centralized -  Publisher’s middleware sends information to the broker, which then sends on to the subscribers for this topic.
+> 2) Centralized
+- Publisher’s middleware sends information to the broker, which then sends on to the subscribers for this topic.
+- Look-up of the broker is now handled via Zookeeper, instead of being required as an argument passed to the Pub/Subs
+- This now means that pubs and subs alike must know the server/host running Zookeeper
+- Look-up is done via a znode "/proxy", which stores the IP of the zookeeper server's host

+Subscribers generate their own plots/graphs of the delta times between the publisher pushing the data, and the subscriber receipting the data.
 The latency is calculated in two ways - First with wireshark sniffing and a second way by utilizing timestamps for the publishers sent time and the subscriber's received time.
 The plots of latency are generated with Matplotlib.

 The main.py method can take an arugment of the number of pub/subs and whether to utilize the centralized or simulated flooding method.